garetethan/hardy-libraries/README.md

 #### `addCustomParseFunction(colIndex, parseFunction)`

-- Allows specifying a custom parsing function for a column before sorting.
-SourTable has an inbuilt function to parse the text, but if it does not correctly the parse the text in your case, you can use a custom function to parse text in a particular row.
+- This method lets you define a custom function to process column values before sorting.
+SourTable has a built-in parser, but if it doesn't correctly handle your data, you can override it for specific columns.
-- For example, if your column contains percentage values in brackets `(49.8)%`, SourTable might not correctly parse and sort it, you can use a custom function to parse the text to extract `49.8` from the text and turn it into a float, so that the table can be correctly sorted.
+- For example, if a column contains percentage values in brackets like `(49.8)%`, SourTable may not extract the number correctly.
+You can provide a custom function to convert it into a float `49.8`, ensuring accurate sorting.

 **Parameters:**

 - `colIndex` _(Number)_: The index of the column to apply the function to.
+(Index starts from 0)
 - `parseFunction` _(Function)_: A function that takes a string input and returns a sortable value.

 **Example:**